-Figure 5-1 though Figure 5-3 show the distribution of minority population percentage by census block group in the Refined SR14 Build Alternative RSA.
-As shown in these figures, south of Palmdale, block groups within the portion of the Central Subsection that pass near Agua Dulce and the ANF are not EJ populations based on minority percentage.
-However, many of the block groups located in the San Fernando Valley portion of the Central Subsection within the Sylmar, Pacoima, and Sun Valley neighborhoods of the city of Los Angeles are EJ populations based on minority percentages.
+Figure 5-1 through Figure 5-3 show the distribution of minority population percentage by census block group in the Refined SR14 Build Alternative RSA.
+As shown in these figures, there are block groups designated as EJ populations based on minority percentage directly south of Palmdale, which includes the Boulders at the Lake Mobile Home Park east of the alignment.
+Block groups within the portion of the Central Subsection that pass near Agua Dulce and the ANF are not EJ populations based on minority percentage.
+However, many of the block groups in the San Fernando Valley portion of the Central Subsection within the Sylmar, Pacoima, and Sun Valley neighborhoods of the city of Los Angeles are EJ populations based on minority percentages.
 These neighborhoods are heavily urbanized areas featuring dense neighborhoods and a large population that identifies as Hispanic/Latino.

-Minority EJ populations in the Burbank Subsection are generally located near the Hollywood Burbank Airport.
+Minority EJ populations in the Burbank Subsection are generally near the Hollywood Burbank Airport.
 The Burbank Airport Station would be built within EJ block groups.
 Similar to the city of Los Angeles neighborhoods described above, the Burbank Subsection has a substantial population of residents that identify as Hispanic/Latino.